krishnadey30/codemirror-mode-chapel/readme.md

     import registerChapelMode from 'codemirror-mode-chapel'
     ```

-1. Set 'elixir' as the mode when creating the CodeMirror editor.
+1. Set 'text/chapel' as the mode when creating the CodeMirror editor.

     ```js
     CodeMirror.fromTextArea(document.getElementById('code'), { mode: 'text/chapel' })